Hank Sauer: Popular Cub of early 1950s

 During a time when the Cubs were especially moribund, Sauer provided some joy for the team's fans with his power hitting, earning him the nickname "The Mayor of Wrigley Field".
 In addition to his 37 blasts in 1952 and 41 in 1954, Sauer also put up seasons of 27, 32 and 30 home runs as a Cub.
 He was well known for using smokeless tobacco, and it has often been reported that after he hit a home run, when he returned to his left field position, bleacher fans might shower him with packets of his favorite chew, Beech Nut tobacco.

 Sauer was not especially fleet afoot.
 In contrast to radio's Quiz Kids or the 1950 Phillies "Whiz Kids", according to Chicago columnist Mike Royko the 1950s Cubs had an outfield "that was so slow they were known as the Quicksand Kids."
 Sauer, Baumholtz and Kiner played left, center and right fields, respectively.

 One of the highlights of Sauer's tenure in Chicago occurred during the 1952 Major League Baseball All-Star Game, played July 8 at Shibe Park, Philadelphia.
 Starting in left field for the National League, Sauer came to bat in the fourth inning with the NL trailing 2–1 and Stan Musial on first base.
 Facing eventual Hall of Famer Bob Lemon, Sauer belted a two-run homer to give his team the lead.
 When the game was called due to rain after it had completed the mandatory five innings, the NL was awarded the 3–2 victory and Sauer's homer stood as the winning blow.

 In 1954, Sauer recorded career highs of 41 home runs, 98 runs scored, and a .938 OPS.
 In 1955, however, Sauer batted only .211 in 79 games for the Cubs, and was traded to the Cardinals during spring training in 1956.
 He appeared in 75 games for the Redbirds that season and batted .298 in part-time duty, but—nearing his 40th birthday—he was handed his unconditional release October 16.
 He signed as a free agent with the Giants, and in 1957, the club's last year in New York City, he slugged 26 home runs in 127 games, finishing tenth in the Senior Circuit in long balls.
 He played two more years with the franchise in San Francisco before becoming a coach late in 1959, and then a long-time scout and roving minor league batting instructor for the Giants.

 In his 15-season MLB career, Sauer was a .266 hitter with 288 home runs and 876 runs batted in.
 His 1,278 hits also included 200 doubles and 19 triples.

+Personal life

-He died of a heart attack while playing golf in Burlingame, California, on August 24, 2001, at the age of 84.
+Sauer died of a heart attack while playing golf in Burlingame, California, on August 24, 2001, at the age of 84.